jbli-4871/linien-0.3.2-jeff-revision/README.md

-LINIEN-RELOCK
+LINIEN - REVISED
 ======

 <img align="right" src="https://raw.githubusercontent.com/hermitdemschoenenleben/linien/master/docs/icon.png" width="20%">

 This is a copy of [linien v0.3.2](https://github.com/linien-org/linien/tree/v0.3.2) that's been modified to:
 - fix package dependency issues
-- include a "Relock" mode that uses the RedPitaya to control a Vescent Lockbox via a TTL pulse through Analog Output 2 Please refer to the main [linien v0.3.2 repo](https://github.com/linien-org/linien/tree/v0.3.2) for more details about the base package.
+- include a "Relock" mode that uses the RedPitaya to control a Vescent Lockbox via a TTL pulse through Analog Output 2.

+Please refer to the main [linien v0.3.2 repo](https://github.com/linien-org/linien/tree/v0.3.2) for more details about the base package.

 Installation Instructions